Olive251/File-to-String-Array-Tool/README.md

 # fileToStrArray

+I was constantly needing to do this so I thought I'd practice some of Python text-editing and made this tool.
+Not sure if anyone else is going to have need for this but I hope someone else can find it useful!

 To use this tool you can use chmod to make it executable, otherwise you'll need to use py/python3 commands to run
 > example:  py fileToStrArray file.txt